Get answers to questions about becoming a military student at Purdue Global.

 - How can I apply for Federal Work Study?

 Military benefits are not included in the CFP.
-After you enroll and once you complete your benefit application and it is processed by the DoD (military component) or the VA, our Financial Aid department will create a customized funding offer based on the availability of funds as it pertains to the type of military benefit expected to be applied towards tuition.
+After you enroll and once you complete your benefit application and it is processed by the DoD (military component) or the VA, our Student Finance Office will create a customized funding offer based on the availability of funds as it pertains to the type of military benefit expected to be applied towards tuition.

 - As a veteran, how will I be able to use concurrent enrollment?
 How will my College Financing Plan be calculated?

 Military benefits are not included on the CFP.
 The “Military and/or National Service benefits” referenced under “Other Options” of the CFP pertain to benefits you may be eligible to receive.
 All approved entitlements will be listed in your official funding offer after enrollment.

 - How do I know how much I am eligible for in loans?

 Loan amounts differ based on your grade level and eligibility.
 Please reference the “Loan Options” section of the CFP or reference the maximum annual and total loan limits chart for subsidized and unsubsidized loans available on Federal Student Aid.

 - How can I apply for the Federal Perkins Loan?